AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager-360-connection.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_gam360_appendSegmentID"
 >title="Append segment ID to segment name"
->abstract="Select this option to have the segment name in Google include the segment ID from Experience Platform, like this: `Segment Name (Segment ID)`"
+>abstract="Select this option to have the segment name in Google Ad Manager 360 include the segment ID from Experience Platform, like this: `Segment Name (Segment ID)`"

 To configure details for the destination, fill in the required and optional fields below.
 An asterisk next to a field in the UI indicates that the field is required.